qfwc258/circuidipity/content/2014-07-07-ubuntu-trusty-install.rst

     :width: 800px
     :height: 600px

-If the hard disk has not been securely wiped prior to installing Ubuntu (using a utility like `DBAN <http://www.circuidipity.com/multi-boot-usb.html>`_) you may want to configure **Erase data: yes**.
-Note, however, that depending on the size of the disk this operation can last several hours.
+If the hard disk has not been securely wiped prior to installing Ubuntu (using a utility like `DBAN <http://www.circuidipity.com/multi-boot-usb.html>`_) you may want to configure ``Erase data: yes``.
+Note, however, that depending on the size of the disk this operation can last several hours:

 .. image:: images/screenshot/trustyInstall/219.png
     :alt: Done with partition